- The John Carroll School Mission

 - Check out Catholic Charities and the John Carroll website

-- Junior: 40 hours must be completed by the end of junior year.
-If forty hours are not completed, the senior schedule will be withheld and the student will not be allowed to attend classes
+Please Note: 50 hours must be completed by the end of junior year; if 50 hours are not completed, the senior schedule will be withheld and the student will not be allowed to attend classes.

 - Health Services